DarrenJAN/school-notes/3b/se-464-notes.md

     - topology
       - Eliminate unnecessary dependencies
       - If you have many components, the **compose** groups of related components into larger components; **zoom out**
   - Scalability / Heterogeneity:

     - Scalability: capability of a system to be adapted to meet new size or scope requirements
   - Heterogeneity: a system's ability to be composed of, or execute within, disparate parts
     - Portability: ability of a system to properly execute on multiple platforms
     - Components
       - Keep components focused (==so you can find bottlenecks==)
       - Distribute data sources (different data centres around the world)
       - Replicate data: don'y only have 1 DB that stores the information; have different data centres around the world, each replicate the data; migrate changes over time (issue with concurrent modifications)

     - Connectors
     - Be explicit: don't use shared memory as a communication platform (doesn't scale)
       - Direct vs indirect: easier to scale if indirect (didn't hard-code the connection)

     - Topology
     - Place data close to customer
       - Think about who owns the data, about what moves around and where it stays
   - Evolvability

   - Ability to change to satisfy new requirements and environments
     - Components
     -
     - Connectors
       -
     - Topology
+  - Dependability
+    - examples
+      - reliability: system will perform without failure
+      - availability: probability system is available at a moment in time
+      - robustness:
+      - fault-tolerance:
+      - survivability:
+      - safety:
+    - components
+      - support exception handling
+      - control external component dependencies
+    - connectors
+      - provide interaction guarantees
+    - topology:
+      - avoid single points of failure
+      - enable backups

-## Lec 04: Design Patterns
+## Lec 04/5: Design Patterns

 - composition vs aggregation
   - composition: